Scalable resolvent analysis for three-dimensional flows: Test cases

 Similar observations can be made about the memory requirements of the two algorithms, shown in figure \ref{fig:scalings1}(b).
 The observed $O(N^{1.5})$ memory scaling for the RSVD-LU algorithm is better than the CPU counterpart, but it is still the main barrier to applying the RSVD-LU algorithm when the state dimension is of the order of 10 million or higher.
 The RAM peak usage is determined entirely by LU decomposition and drops after the decomposed matrices are obtained.
 On the other hand, the memory scaling for the RSVD-$\Delta t$ algorithm is exactly linear with the state dimension $N$, consistent with the theoretic scaling determined in $\S$\ref{sec:comp_theory}.

-The range of $N$ in figure \ref{fig:scalings1} was selected to make the scaling study tractable for the RSVD-LU algorithm, but the corresponding grids are under-resolved.
-Table \ref{tab:tab2} compares the costs of RSVD-LU and RSVD-$\Delta t$ for a more realistic state dimension $N \approx 39$ million (5 state variables $\times$ a $[400 \times 140^2]$ grid), which was used for the three-dimensional calculations in $\S$\ref{sec:jets_cost}, and $N_{\omega} = 21$, $k=10$, and $q=1$.
+Most of the grids considered in figure \ref{fig:scalings1} are under-resolved to make the RSVD-LU calculations tractable.
+To compare the two algorithms for a realistic grid, Table \ref{tab:tab2} compares the costs of RSVD-LU and RSVD-$\Delta t$ for $N \approx 39$ million (5 state variables $\times$ a $[400 \times 140^2]$ grid), which was used for the three-dimensional calculations in $\S$\ref{sec:jets_cost}, and $N_{\omega} = 21$, $k=10$, and $q=1$.
 The CPU and memory requirements of the RSVD-LU algorithm are intractable for this problem, so we estimate these costs by extrapolating the best-fit lines in figure \ref{fig:scalings1}.
-On the other hand, for RSVD-$\Delta t$, the CPU time and memory usage are directly taken from our simulation, which employed 300 parallel cores.
 Computing the action of the resolvent operator in the RSVD-LU algorithm involves both LU decomposition and solving the decomposed system, with both being extrapolated but the latter not depicted in figure \ref{fig:scalings1}.
-This implies that for $q = 1$, the CPU time includes a single LU decomposition and three times solving the LU-decomposed system.
+This implies that for $q = 1$, the CPU time includes a single LU decomposition and four times solving the LU-decomposed system.
+On the other hand, for RSVD-$\Delta t$, the CPU time and memory usage are directly taken from our simulation, which employed 300 Intel Xeon Gold 6154 processors on the University of Michigan's Great Lakes cluster.

 The RSVD-LU algorithm exhibits a CPU time that is more than three orders of magnitude higher than that of the RSVD-$\Delta t$ algorithm.
-Specifically, using 300 cores, the wall-time for RSVD-$\Delta t$ is approximately 61 hours ($<$ 3 days), while the RSVD-LU algorithm requires over 75 300 000 CPU-hours, which translates to around 251 000 hours ($\sim$ 28 years) wall-time.
+Specifically, using 300 cores, the wall-time for RSVD-$\Delta t$ is approximately 61 hours ($<$ 3 days), while the RSVD-LU algorithm requires over 75 300 000 CPU-hours, which translates to around 251 000 hours ($\sim$ 28 years) wall-time, assuming perfect linear speed-up using 300 parallel cores.
+Of course, this wall-time can be brought down by increasing the number of cores, but it is clear that super-computing resources would be required to make the wall-time acceptable, which is antithetical to role of resolvent analysis as a reduced-order model.
 This disparity becomes even more pronounced as $N$ increases due to the linear CPU scaling of RSVD-$\Delta t$ and the quadratic scaling of the RSVD-LU algorithm for three-dimensional problems.
 Table \ref{tab:tab2} confirms that the time-stepping process accounts for nearly all of the CPU time in RSVD-$\Delta t$.